What is psychotherapy?

 The idea is for you to have the opportunity to explore the issue or concern you want to work on with your therapist.
 Different therapists will support you to do this in different ways.
 Some will support you to talk generally about your feelings, behaviours and thoughts and others will have specific exercises to do this.
 They won’t tell you what to do but will listen and may ask questions which can help you to see things in a new light.

 This might feel difficult to begin with.
 But your therapist is there to support you to open up and guide the process.
-Together, you’ll look at the relationships with people in your life, as well as the one you have with each other and with yourself.
+Together, you’ll look at the relationships with people in your life, as well as the one you have with yourself.
 You might find yourself crying, getting upset or angry.
 This can feel unsettling and intense but your therapist is trained to help you process and cope with the emotions that come up.

 How long has psychotherapy been around for?